Cratystylis conocephala

-Cratystylis conocephala, the blue bush daisy, blue bush, grey bush, and round leaved greybush, is a species of flowering plant in the family Asteraceae, native to southeast Western Australia, South Australia, New South Wales, and Victoria.
-It is a densely branched, spreading shrub.
-The species is listed as endangered in New South Wales and critically endangered in Victoria.
+Cratystylis conocephala commonly known as the blue bush daisy, blue bush, grey bush, and round leaved greybush, is a species of flowering plant in the family Asteraceae, native to southeast Western Australia, South Australia, New South Wales, and Victoria.
+It is a densely branched, spreading shrub.The species is listed as endangered in New South Wales and critically endangered in Victoria.

 Description

-It is a silver to blue-grey shrub which grows erectly to a height range of 0.7-1.8m.
+Cratystylis conocephala is a silver to blue-grey shrub, upright to 0.7-1.8 m high.
 The stems are erect, woody and densely arranged and forms a gnarled trunk.
 The bark is fibrous, with younger stems covered densely in short, matted, wooly hairs.

-Leaves are wedge-shaped to oval shaped and have a prominent midvein and are grey and wooly on both sides.
-Leaves are 4–10 mm long and 2–5 mm wide.

-Flowerheads are 12-15mm long and 3-8mm in diameter and are stalkless.
-Obtuse involucral bracts are 3-7mm long, green and sparsely hairy.
-Florets 4-6; corollas 10-12mm long and white in colour.
-Achenes 3-4mm long when not fully developed (abortive) and 6-7mm when fertile.
+Leaves are wedge-shaped to oval shaped, 5-8 mm long and have a prominent mid-vein and grey and wooly on both sides.
+Flowerheads are 12–15 mm long and 3–8 mm in diameter and are stalkless.
+Obtuse involucral bracts are 3–7 mm long, green and sparsely hairy.
+Florets 4–6; corollas 10-12mm long and white in colour.
+Flowering occurs from September to December and the fruit is an Achenes 3–4 mm long when not fully developed (abortive) and 6–7 mm when fertile.

-Flowering time occurs from September to December.